How to export your tracks for Mixdown?

 – .wav or .aif (uncompressed format)

-– Export your tracks with a few seconds of silence after it to avoid any clicks or harsh cut.
+– Export your tracks with a few seconds of silence at the end to avoid any clicks or harsh cut.

-3 – Make sure you are truly happy on both sound design & arrangement sides of your rough mix.
+3 - Make sure that you are truly satisfied with both the sound design & arrangement sides of your rough mix

-If you have some issues, you are aware of and that you can fix, try to fix them as early in the process as you can.
+If you have some issues that you are aware of and that you can fix, try to fix them as early in the process as you can.

 You shouldn’t think/say, ” We’ll fix it in the mix! “.